A PWC can take on water in many ways, here are the most common:

 Don’t Start The Engine!

-I can’t stress this enough, if your jet ski was sunk or water was above the engine, you do not want to start the engine.
+I can’t stress this enough, if your PWC was sunk or water was above the engine, you do NOT want to start the engine.

 Hook to the bow hook in the front and tow the watercraft to land or a trailer.
 Be careful when doing this, no need to panic and get hurt – the damage has been done.

 While you wait to get to land or for a tow, try to get the water out of the PWC.
-I recommend buying storage containers or safety kits* since they also double as a bailing cup.
-If you have something fancy like a water pump*, then use that.
+I recommend buying storage containers or safety kits (Amazon Link Ad) since they also double as a bailing cup.
+If you have something fancy like a water pump (Amazon Link Ad), then use that.
 If not, then just use a regular cup.
 Avoid touching the engine if it’s been running, it could be hot!

-When you get the jet ski back to land and on a trailer, you’ll want to take the drain plugs out.
+When you get the unit back to land and on a trailer, you’ll want to take the drain plugs out.
 You want to drain as much water out of it as it is waterlogged.

 Once again do not start the engine.
 I’ve had someone pull their drain plugs out on land and try to start their engine thinking that would get the water out faster – it doesn’t – it just makes it worse.

-At this point, it’s best to get it to a dealership or someone who knows how to get water out of a jet ski engine.
+At this point, it’s best to get it to a dealership or someone who knows how to get water out of the engine.

 What if the watercraft didn’t take on much water?